Our Team

 About Our Team

-Cornell Baja SAE Racing is an engineering project team that annually designs, builds, and races an All-Terrain Vehicle to compete in the SAE Collegiate Baja Design Series every year.
-Founded in 2003 by a group of mechanical engineers who wanted to bring their acquired engineering skills to the race track, Cornell Baja SAE Racing has grown to encourage and support hands-on engineering and project-based learning for over 50 students from a diverse collection of majors.
+Baja SAE Racing at Cornell is an engineering project team that annually designs, builds, and races an All-Terrain Vehicle to compete in the SAE Collegiate Baja Design Series every year.
+Founded in 2003 by a group of mechanical engineers who wanted to bring their acquired engineering skills to the race track, Baja SAE Racing at Cornell has grown to encourage and support hands-on engineering and project-based learning for over 50 students from a diverse collection of majors.
 Comprising six subteams, students from all majors and schools of Cornell work together to ensure that team operations run smoothly, whether constructing the car, reaching out to sponsors, or racing during competition.
 Competing across the country, we value each one of our team members, as none of our success would be possible without each member’s hard work as a cohesive unit.

 6